bmr-cymru/stratify/README.md

 # 4. Download stratify.py
 -------------------------

-The stratify script can be downloaded manually from GitLab or installed automatically using the [bootstrap.sh][2] script.
+The stratify script can be downloaded manually from GitHub or installed automatically using the [bootstrap.sh][2] script.